12 Licensing

 Otherwise, you’ll need to do a little research.
 Wikipedia has a useful diagram and Google is your friend.
 It’s important to note that different versions of the same license are not necessarily compatible, e.g. GPLv2 and GPLv3 are not compatible.

 If your package isn’t open source, things are more complicated.
 Permissive licenses are still easy, and copyleft licenses generally don’t restrict use as long as you don’t distribute the package outside your company.
-But this is a complex issue and opinions differ, and should check with your legal department first.
+But this is a complex issue and opinions differ, and you should check with your legal department first.

-12.5.2 How to include
+12.4.2 How to include

 Once you’ve determined that the licenses are compatible, you can bring the code in your package.
-When doing so, you need to preserve all existing license and copyright statements, and make it as easy as possible for future readers to understanding the licensing situation:
+When doing so, you need to preserve all existing license and copyright statements, and make it as easy as possible for future readers to understand the licensing situation:

-If you’re including a fragment of another project, generally best to put in its own file and ensure that file has copyright statements and license description at the top.
+If you’re including a fragment of another project, it’s generally best to put in its own file and ensure that file has copyright statements and license description at the top.

 If you’re including multiple files, put in a directory, and put a LICENSE file in that directory.